-Another cable alternative, YouTube TV, comes with an impressive amount of cloud DVR space that allows you to record those games you have to miss due to errands or family functions.
+Another cable alternative, YouTube TV, comes with an impressive amount of cloud DVR space that allows you to record any games you have to miss due to errands or family functions.
+(Not that you’re skipping Super Bowl for any of that, right?)
 It has all the same channels as Hulu + Live TV, so you’re set for the entire weekend with this option.

 3. Sling TV

-If you’re looking for a more affordable option to watch NFL divisional games this weekend, why not give Sling TV a whirl?
-The service offers its Blue and Orange package for 50 bucks a month, which gives you access to Fox, NBC, and ESPN.
-The only thing you won’t be able to do is to watch the CBS games; however, pairing Sling with a subscription to Paramount Plus is also a viable option — especially when you consider Paramount’s 30-day free trial.
+If you’re looking for a more affordable option to watch the Super Bowl this weekend, why not give Sling TV a whirl?
+The service offers its Blue and Orange package for 50 bucks a month, which provides you with access to Fox, NBC, and ESPN.

 4. DirecTV Stream

 If you’ve been meaning to straight-up replace cable for a while, DirecTV stream is one of the best ways to do it.
-During the regular NFL season, this service allows you to watch many out-of-market games, but during the Divisional Weekend, you can catch the games in all their glory.
+During the regular NFL season, this service allows you to watch many out-of-market games, but this weekend you can also catch the Super Bowl in all its glory.
 It is the most expensive option on this list, however, so you may want to wait until the next NFL season to subscribe.

 BEST FOR MULTISPORTS

 If you love football but also want to catch other sporty events throughout the year, a FuboTV subscription may be the way to go.
-The service includes CBS, Fox, NBC, ESPN, NFL Network, NFL RedZone, and more, so you’re covered for all of this weekend’s NFL Divisional games.
+The service includes CBS, Fox, NBC, ESPN, NFL Network, NFL RedZone, and more, so you’re covered for this weekend’s Super Bowl.
 Looking towards the rest of 2023, however, this service will also get you all the different sports you need through its base package and various add-ons.